 Part of cannabis and investment

 Its agreement with Cronos is due to close in the first half of 2019.
-As part of the agreement, Altria has the right to appoint four directors to the Cronos Board, which will be expanded to seven members of five.
+As part of the agreement, Altria will be able to appoint four directors to the Cronos Board, which will be expanded to seven members of five.
 JPMorgan Chase Bank N.A., a subsidiary of JPMorgan Chase & Co., provides funding to Altria.

 Available now: Cannabis Professional, the automatic e-mail newsletter tailored specifically for professionals in the rapidly developing cannabis industry.
 Subscribe now.